derekcorreia/WildFyre2022/ADJUSTMENTS.md

 When in this mode, the bonus lamps will toggle between the dim value and the full-lit value (every second).
 This allows the operator to see the contrast between the two.

-Pressing the Credit/Reset button will toggle the dim level between 2 & 3.
+Pressing the Start button will toggle the dim level between 2 & 3.

 ## Wild Fyre Time Award
 **Credit display: 23**